How to Speak Up When Your Therapist Is Wrong

 - Explain how you're feeling.
 One of the reasons I struggle so much to correct people when they misunderstand me is because I don't always want to clarify how I'm feeling because I'm ashamed of it.
 I'm often upset by things that I worry other people think is stupid; I frequently misinterpret people's responses in a way that paints them in a pretty negative light, and I'm not always eager to point this out in case it makes the other person upset with me.
 But in therapy, especially, it's important to work through these feelings of shame.
 My shame is at the root of my troubles when it comes to correcting or disagreeing with people, and until I work through those feelings, it won't get any easier.

 - Thank your therapist for listening to your disagreement.
 Whenever you haven't actually done anything wrong, like when you're simply disagreeing with your therapist, try to replace apologies with gratitude.
 If you can't cut out the apology entirely, try adding a thank you as well.
 Thank your therapist for listening to you and making this a safe space for disagreement.

-- Afterwards, talk about how the interaction went.
+- Afterward, talk about how the interaction went.
 After you've successfully talked through the actual disagreement, ask your therapist if you can also talk through how the interaction went.
-Talk about how you felt, get their feedback on how effectively you communicated, and maybe get some advice on how you can be calmer or more communicative in a real world situation.
+Talk about how you felt, get your therapist's feedback on how effectively you communicated, and maybe get some advice on how you can be calmer or more communicative in a real-world situation.

-Have you had trouble disagreeing with your therapist?
+Have you had trouble disagreeing when your therapist was wrong?
 Have you had any successes?
 Share your experiences with our community in the comments.